Tara King - Linda Thorson

 The surprising news that Emma Peels husband, Peter Peel, is still alive (The Forget-Me-Knot), means that the partnership between Steed and Mrs. Peel unexpectedly ends.
-This marks for Steed the beginning of a new phase in cooperation with its partners because Tara King (Linda Thorson) is unlike her predecessors no amateur.
+This marks for Steed the beginning of a new phase in cooperation with his partners because Tara King (Linda Thorson) is - unlike her predecessors- no amateur.

 But this is only one aspect.
-While Cathy Gale and Emma Peel both were widowed women, Tara is a very young woman, the youngest of his partners, as she has to be around 21 or 22 years old and she is - at least at the beginning of their partnership - a little wet behind the ears, therefore Steed was more determined to protect her than he had been with Mrs Gale or Mrs Peel before.
+While Cathy Gale and Emma Peel both were widowed women, Tara is a very young woman, the youngest of his partners, as she has to be around 21 or 22 years old.
+She is - at least at the beginning of their partnership - a little wet behind the ears, therefore Steed was more determined to protect her than he had been with Mrs Gale or Mrs Peel before.

 Obviously "agent 69" is at the end of her Ministry training (The Forget-Me-Knot) and the role distribution between Steed and her is to the start that of a mentor to a student as he finishes her training while working with Tara.
-She has heard a lot of Steed, admires him, as she knows every "Steed method", but has him obviously never met before The Forget-Me-Knot.
+She has heard a lot of Steed, admires him, as she knows every "Steed method", but has obbviously never met him before The Forget-Me-Knot.

 She lacks the life experience that has distinguished her predecessors and it's obvious that she has a crush on Steed, who calls her less formal by her Christian name (he remains "Steed") a thing that rarely happened with Mrs. Gale and only one time with Emma Peel (The Forget-Me-Knot).